 When he retired, Paul purchased an RV and he and Kay took off on a 10,000-mile trip around the United States.
 They also enjoyed extensive international travel, including a cruise of Russia’s Volga River, a hair-raising train trip along Mexico’s Copper Canyon, and an Antarctic cruise that crossed Cape Horn during gale force winds.

 Although Paul and Kay were longtime members of the La Canada Presbyterian Church, when they were finally confronted by rapidly failing health in their mid-90s they turned to someone outside their faith to help them explore the universality of the end-of-life experience.
 For more than a year, they opened their hearts to Rabbi Carla Howard as they discussed the most profound components of their spirituality and the blessings of lives well-lived.
 With Rabbi Howard’s support, Kay and Paul approached the end of their lives with equanimity and courage.

 Throughout this time of illness and loss, Paul and Kay received exceptional hospice care from the Jewish Healing Center of Los Angeles.
 Rabbi Howard also provided indispensable solace to the entire Goodwin family, and particularly to their daughter and primary family care giver, Meredith Goodwin.
-Under Rabbi Howard’s guidance, I began to redefine my own spiritual path as I prepared for the loss of my parents.
-I was so profoundly moved by this experience, and by Rabbi Howard’s compassionate caregiving for the entire family, that I welcomed the opportunity to serve as a member of the JHCLA Board of Directors.
+Under Rabbi Howard’s guidance, Meredith began to redefine her own spiritual path as she prepared for the loss of both her parents.
+She was so profoundly moved by this experience, and by Rabbi Howard’s compassionate caregiving for the entire family, that she welcomed the opportunity to serve as a member of the JHCLA Board of Directors.